-WAS results from an X-linked genetic defect in a protein now termed Wiskott-Aldrich syndrome protein (WASp).
-The gene resides on Xp11.22-23, and its expression is limited to cells of hematopoietic lineage.
+WAS results from an X-linked genetic defect in the Wiskott-Aldrich syndrome protein (WASp).
+The gene resides on Xp11.22-23, and its expression is limited to cells of non-erythroid hematopoietic lineage.
 The exact function of WASp is not fully elucidated, but it seems to function as a bridge between signaling and movement of the actin filaments in the cytoskeleton.
 Researchers identified many different mutations that interfere with the protein binding to Cdc42 and Rac GTPases, among other binding partners, most of which are involved in regulation of the actin cytoskeleton of lymphocytes.
 This ultrastructural component of cellular architecture is involved fundamentally in intracellular and cell substrate interactions and signaling via its role in cell morphology and movement.
 The actin cytoskeleton is responsible for cellular functions such as growth, endocytosis, exocytosis, and cytokinesis.

 Researchers propose several models of actin assembly; this topic is an extremely active area of cell biology research.
 Actin filament growth occurs by rapid monomer addition (polymerization) to the barbed leading end of a nucleated site.
 Nucleation, the rate-limiting step, is stimulated by a complex of actin-related protein Arp2/3 and WASp.
 Cdc42 GTPase also interacts with WASp to increase this nucleation.
 Next, gelsolin (activated by Ca++) severs actin filaments to create barbed ends, but then must be uncapped from the filament by phosphatidylinositol 4,5-bisphosphonate and Rac to proceed with polymerization.
 WASp also interacts with Rac and, thus, is involved in regulation of this process at multiple interrelated sites.